WRCW: WPRZ

 On January 26, 1982, the station's call letters were changed to WPRZ, for "Praise Radio", as the station adopted a Christian radio format.
 On September 30, 2007, WPRZ signed off after being sold to Metro Radio, Inc. on August 15, 2007, for $1.1 million.
-The Christian format was continued online-only for a time and now resides at WPRZ-FM (88.1 FM).
+The Christian format was continued online-only for a time and now resides at WPRZ-FM 88.1.

 WKDL

 On October 12, 2007, the call letters became WKDL, and the station adopted a Spanish language talk format.
-The WKDL call letters had been used in the mid-1990s at 1050 AM in Silver Spring, Maryland (current WBQH), which at the time was co-owned with WKDV 1460 AM in Manassas, Virginia, with both stations affiliates of the children-oriented Radio AAHS network.
+The WKDL call letters had been used in the mid-1990s at 1050 AM in Silver Spring, Maryland, which at the time was co-owned with WKDV (1460 AM) in Manassas, Virginia, with both stations affiliates of the children-oriented Radio AAHS network.

 On May 21, 2008, the station switched to a classic country format.
 In mid-November, the country format was abruptly dropped for brokered programming.

 From January 31, 2011, until February 2012, WKDL simulcast the talk format of WTNT (730 AM) in Alexandria, Virginia on a full-time basis.
 Its programming lineup consisted mostly of Talk Radio Network offerings, particularly America's Morning News, The Laura Ingraham Show, America's Radio News Network, The Jerry Doyle Show, The Savage Nation, The Rusty Humphries Show and The Phil Hendrie Show.

 WKDL was sold to Salem Communications in February 2012 for $10,000.
-This purchase was mainly so Salem could make engineering changes that would allow it to double the daytime power of WWRC (1260 AM, Washington, D.C.) to 10,000 watts.
+This purchase was mainly so Salem could make engineering changes that would allow it to double the daytime power of WWRC (1260 AM) to 10,000 watts.
 To make way for the improved WWRC signal, WKDL's daytime power was reduced from 5,000 watts to 3,000 watts, and a strong directional antenna was designed to send most of the station's signal southwestward, away from Washington D.C.